 British Petroleum, or BP as it’s more commonly known, is a stalwart of the Australian fuel landscape.
 It has an extensive fuel card system, which has previously won our customer satisfaction award for Small Business Fuel Cards.
 For consumers, it’s perhaps best known for its presence in huge roadside truck stops and for its BP Ultimate 98-octane premium fuel.
 It has more than 1,400 locations across the country.

 Price may not entirely dictate where you decide to fill up your car, but there’s no doubt that we’d all like to pay a little less at the pump.
-The portion of Aussies who believe the cost of fuel has placed a major strain on their finances has even doubled since last year (26%), now reflecting the views of 53% of respondents we surveyed.
+The portion of Aussies who believe the cost of fuel has placed a major strain on their finances has increased over the years, with 47% of respondents affirming in our latest survey.

-Nearly one in three motorists (27%) said they were willing to drive further if it meant saving money and 21% stay proactive at chasing lower prices than others – 29% have an app that allows them to monitor fuel prices.
-Although 30% of respondents said they usually stick to refuelling at the same service station, regardless of price.
+Nearly one in three motorists (31%) said they were willing to drive further if it meant saving money with a similar number (31%) having an app that allows them to monitor fuel prices.
+Although 34% of respondents said they usually stick to refuelling at the same service station, regardless of price.

 Getting a good deal on petrol is made more complicated by pricing cycles, with the cheapest days to buy often varying between cities and even suburbs.
 To help you find a cheaper price the next time you’re running on empty, the ACCC updates its price cycle website on Mondays, Wednesdays and Fridays, although also states that which days are the cheapest for petrol can change from cycle to cycle.
 But it may be best to find out which stage of the price cycle you’re in.